mmenestret/fp-resources/README.md

-# Curated list of great Scala oriented (but not always) Functionnal Porgramming resources
+# Curated list of great Scala oriented (but not always) Functionnal Programming resources

 ## Talks